Mid-autumn Festival in Vietnam

 Mid-Autumn Festival in the past.

 The streets are full of colorful lanterns.
-Beautiful traditional lanterns made from bamboo and colorful transparant plastic paper attracts many generations of Vietnamese people. – Photo by Scooter Saigon Tour
+Beautiful traditional lanterns made from bamboo and colorful transparent plastic paper attracts many generations of Vietnamese people. – Photo by Scooter Saigon Tour

 Moon cake is a must at Mid-autumn Festival in Vietnam.
 In the photo, the round and square baked moon cake look attractive.

 Children in colorful clothes are the most excited at lanterns.
-At the shops they eagerly point at the lanterns hung loosely and would like to be gifted one.
-Traditional lanterns are made from bamboo and paper or colorful transparant plastic paper, candle is used to light up the lantern.
-Popular shapes of traditional lanterns are star, butterfly, carp, lotus… Today, we also make lantern with plastic paper with fun images and electric lanterns with music.
+At the shops, they eagerly point at the lanterns hung loosely and would like to be gifted one.
+Traditional lanterns are made from bamboo and paper or colorful transparant plastic paper, candles is used to light up the lantern.
+Popular shapes of traditional lanterns are star, butterfly, carp, lotus… Today, we also make lanterns with plastic paper with fun images and electric lanterns with music.

 On Mid-Day Festival Day, most Vietnamese families offer God, Buddha and ancestor moon cakes, flowers and fruits.
-They pray for full and warm living and then they together drink tea and cakes.
+They pray for the full and warm living and then they together drink tea and cakes.
 Family members gather to celebrate the big festival together by cooking, enjoying meals.
 Some families even make hand-made moon cake and lantern some days before the lunar fifteenth of August.
-It’s chance for whom living far from home to visit their parents and grand parents with special gifts such as moon cakes and tea.
-Most of families stay up late to celebrate Mid-Autumn Festival in Vietnam.
+It’s a chance for those who living far from home to visit their parents and grand parents with special gifts such as moon cakes and tea.
+Most of the families stay up late to celebrate Mid-Autumn Festival in Vietnam.

 Many generations gather to celebrate the Full Moon Festival together.